Holmgren impresses as No. 1 Gonzaga routs Dixie State 97-63

 - Oops!Something went wrong.Please try again later.

-SPOKANE, Wash.
-(AP) Chet Holmgren caught everyone's attention during his college debut for No. 1 Gonzaga.
+SPOKANE, Wash. — Chet Holmgren caught everyone’s attention during his college debut for No. 1 Gonzaga.

 The nation’s top recruit this year, Holmgren had 14 points, 13 rebounds, six assists and seven blocks as the Bulldogs beat Dixie State 97-63 in their season opener Tuesday night.